LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 LH Activity in Follicular Steroidogenesis

-The two-cell, two-gonadotropin model describes the coordinated action of LH on theca cells and FSH on granulosa cells in follicular steroidogenesis.
+The two-cell, two-glycoprotein-signal model describes the coordinated action of LH on theca cells and FSH on granulosa cells in follicular steroidogenesis.
 LH stimulates theca cell androgen production (androstenedione), which is then aromatized to estradiol by FSH-stimulated aromatase in granulosa cells.
 Research using HMG in cell culture and in vivo models investigates the effects of combined FSH/LH stimulation on estradiol production, follicular growth markers, and downstream steroidogenic enzyme expression.

 Disclaimer: All research citations are provided as references to published laboratory literature only.
 These materials may summarize in vitro and animal-model findings.
-Products are sold strictly for laboratory research use.
-No statements on this page are intended as dosing, administration, treatment, or other human-use guidance.
+Products are sold strictly for laboratory research use only.
+This page is provided for research-reference and documentation review only.

 Reviewed by